shihabsarar29/FAF-Hackathon/README.md

 ## Usage

-1. Enter a product name in the input field (e.g., "Smartphone", "Coffee", "T-shirt")
+1. **Generate Supply Chain**: Enter a product name and generate the supply chain procedure
-2. Click "Generate Supply Chain"
+2. **Generate Images**: Click "Generate Images" to create AI-generated images for all steps in parallel
-3. Wait for the AI to generate a comprehensive supply chain procedure
+3. **Download Content**: Export JSON data, video scripts, and image data for further processing
-4. View the structured output with separate sections for each step
+4. **View Results**: See structured output with separate sections for each step and generated images
-5. Download the JSON data or video scripts for further processing

 ## Output Format

-The application generates structured JSON data with the following structure:
+### Supply Chain Data
 ```json
 {
   "productName": "Product Name",